Billionaire Investor Says 'Buy REITs'

 The repricing of real estate has not even started yet...
 Right now, assets are not trading because people are not comfortable.
 Even if you have a building that is let for 20 years, people are confused by what that really means.
 But once this clears, and interest rates are at a new low, cap rates will start coming down, and valuations will go way up.

 A cap rate in a city center office building might have been 4% before, and it is probably going to 2%.
-If we are in a 0% interest rate world and people believe that we will be in a 0% interest rate world for a while, and the Fed has told you that, then I see no reason for a long-tailed asset with 20 years of cash flows not to be at aorund 2%.
+If we are in a 0% interest rate world and people believe that we will be in a 0% interest rate world for a while, and the Fed has told you that, then I see no reason for a long-tailed asset with 20 years of cash flows not to be at around 2%.

 If that building was selling at a 4% cap rate prior to the pandemic and fetched $1 billion, it would fetch north of $2 billion at a 2% cap rate.
 That's one billion profit.

 Moreover, forgetting the value, your cash flow also goes up because of lower interest rates.
 Here's one indication of that.
-When we build One Manhattan West, people might have said that it is terrible that we opened it during the pandemic.
+When we built One Manhattan West, people might have said that it is terrible that we opened it during the pandemic.
 Actually, it was fantastic because the tower is 100% let to great tenants.
 Its cash flow when stabilized is $120 million per year and growing.
 And we thought we would finance it at around 5%, but now we got under 3%.
 That's $50 million more per year to the owners.
 Repeat that across a lot of real estate and you earn a lot more money.

 If we are in a 0% interest rate world, even the seemingly expensive assets such as data centers may be cheap today.